Where is the incision for minimally invasive anterior hip access? – Everything about AMIS & ALMIS

 Is the skin incision in the AMIS approach above the groin?

-The question „Where is the incision in minimally invasive anterior hip access?“ is at the center of modern hip arthroplasty.
-For many patients who have to undergo hip replacement, it is crucial to know how the minimally invasive access is done anatomically, where exactly the skin is cut and what advantages this modern surgical approach offers – especially compared to classical procedures.
+The question „Where is the incision in the minimally invasive anterior Hüftzugang?“ is at the center of modern Hüftendoprothetik.
+For many patients, who undergo a Hüftprothese, it is essential to know, how the minimally invasive approach is performed anatomically, where exactly the skin is cut and what advantages this modern surgical pathway offers – especially compared to classic procedures.

 In this comprehensive guide, we explain to you in detail: